microchip-pic-avr-tools/powersmart-dcld/Resources/readme.txt

   * cNPNZ3216b_t used for all controller types with 32-bit fast floating-point scaling modes

 These two data structures have been merged into one, unified structure called cNPNZ16b_t to allow users to write code, independent from scaling modes.
-As a consequence, all filter coefficients are now declared as 32-bit number.
+Consequently, all filter coefficients are now declared as 32-bit number.
 If 16-bit fixed-point scaling modes are used for highest execution performance, the number format of coefficients will have ZERO in the high word and the 16-bit coefficient value in the low-word of the 32-bit number (e.g. CoeffB0 = 0x00002A52)
 This change does not influence the execution time of the compensation filter computation.

 2) Controller Input and Output Ports Sub-Groups

 Advanced controllers need to be able to work with values from multiple different input sources resp. access to multiple output targets.
-Although internal number normalization covers most of the mathamtical challenges already, normalization of physical domains is still required.
+Although internal number normalization covers most of the mathematical challenges already, normalization of physical domains is still required.
-For this purpose each input and output port of the controller has been grouped into a sub-structure with
+For this purpose, each input and output port of the controller has been grouped into a sub-structure with

   * Pointer to Object Address: (e.g. Special Function Register (SFR) or global variable)
   * Signal Offset: helping to scale analog signals
-  * Normalization Factor: formated as fractional
+  * Normalization Factor: formatted as fractional
   * Normalization Scaler: Additional bit-shift scaler of fractional Normalization Factor

 Offset and Normalization is optional and related features are not enabled by default.